The Legend of Legacy

 The Legend of Legacy is a turn-based role-playing video game for the Nintendo 3DS handheld video game console, developed by Cattle Call.
 The game was first published for Japan by FuRyu in January 2015, then localized by Atlus USA to be published by Atlus USA for North America in October and by NIS America for Europe and Australia in February 2016.
+A remaster was released in 2024 for the Nintendo Switch, PlayStation 4, PlayStation 5, and Windows.
 The story takes place on the legendary lost continent of Avalon, where eight adventurers explore and fight to uncover its mysteries.

 The production of The Legend of Legacy began in 2013; multiple industry and genre veterans were joined the development staff, including director Masataka Matsuura, designer Kyoji Koizumi, promotional artist Tomomi Kobayashi, writer Masato Kato, and composer Masashi Hamauzu.
 The game was chosen for localization by Atlus USA due to its positive impression on staff and their previous relationship with FuRyu.
 Upon release, the game received mixed reviews.
 The core developers used ideas from the concept stages of The Legend of Legacy to develop The Alliance Alive.